B.T.R. (band): Mainstream success

 In 1997, "B.T.R.
 '97" was released, which was a significant step forward for the band.
 The album was actually recorded in 1996, but not released until a year after.
 Amongst the songs was perhaps one of B.T.R.'s most recognized songs, "Elmaz i Staklo" (Diamond and Glass).
 Following the critical success of "'97", the band was again invited to perform in the French festival "Cosmopoliten", featuring various international acts.

 1998 marked the release of the hit single Salvation, their most acclaimed song to date.
 The song became an anthem of the anti-drug movement in Bulgaria and received considerable airtime on radio stations all over the country.
 December of the same year the album 7 Ballads was released, which includes Salvation and various songs from Feel The Life, but all in Bulgarian.
 The album was also the first Bulgarian Enhanced Audio CD and features music videos for Salvation and Elmaz i Staklo, as well as interviews from all the band members.

 In 1999 the band recorded Dreams.
 It differs from previous albums in style, and features more complex compositions, as well as a more melodic style, with more developed lyrics.
 Their first single Flower from the Moon was an instant success.
 Both the album and the single reached the number one spot in many different billboards across the country.
 The album followed with extensive touring, different sponsors (over 30 gigs), and many of the venues being sold out.

-In the year 2000 the band continued their touring and opened in the Romanian festival Golden Stag with bands INXS and UB40.
+In the year 2000, the band continued their touring and opened in the Romanian festival Golden Stag with bands INXS and UB40.
 At the end of the year, the band also made another appearance in China.

-In 2002 they released The Game, followed by their most well-known performance, in the National Palace of Culture with a special guest Glenn Hughes, the bass player of Deep Purple.
+In 2002, they released The Game, followed by their most well-known performance, in the National Palace of Culture with a special guest Glenn Hughes, the bass player of Deep Purple.
 Together they played some of Deep Purple's biggest hits, such as Stormbringer and Mistreated.
 The concert also featured a symphonic orchestra for two of their songs.

 From 2003 onwards, the band has played countless shows in many countries, and has also played in Beijing, recording Meet in Beijing.
 B.T.R. also visited Vietnam where a recorded show of the band was watched by over 50 million Vietnamese people.

-New Developments

-In 2008 the band released Deja Vu, which contains covers of famous Bulgarian rock songs.
-They are also chosen as band of the year by Bulgarian audiences.
+In 2008, the band released Deja Vu, which contains covers of famous Bulgarian rock songs.
+They were also voted Band Of The Year by Bulgarian audiences.

-In 2009 they toured in over 13 cities in Bulgaria.
+In 2009, they toured in over 13 cities in Bulgaria.

 On March 15, 2014 the band played a concert in Toronto, Canada.